 How to Install an SSL Certificate

 Recently I was installing an SSL certificate on this website and I thought it would be useful to share with you how it went and how to do it properly.
 First of all I’d like to mention why it is important to have HTTPS instead of HTTP in front of your URL.
 It is known that Google is giving a slight ranking boost to HTTPS websites.
-Moreover, starting in July 2018, Google Chrome, the most widely used web browser, will mark all HTTP websites as “not secure”.
+Moreover, from July 2018, Google Chrome, the most widely used web browser, is marking all HTTP websites as “not secure”.
 So if you don’t want to see a “not secure” badge next to your URL, you should get an SSL certificate.

 Also, all blogs on the wordpress.com platform are on HTTPS already (not self-hosted wordpress.org websites like this one).
 If you have an ecommerce store or if you accept payments through your website, you should definitely get an SSL certificate for better security for your customers.